xak200/Portfolio/Applied Internet Technology/README.md

 Description:

-My project is the website for a restaurant, supplying potential or returning customers with contact information and what the restaurant has to offer.
-Additionally, customers will be able to write reviews through the website.
+This application is a website for a fictional restaurant, supplying potential or returning customers with contact information and what the restaurant has to offer.
+Additionally, customers can write reviews through the website.

 Requirements: